MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 Sometimes the bot might be sending a proactive message or card when the recipient is in an active conversation with the bot.

-You may want to postpone sending the proactive message or card until they have finished their conversation to not disrupt the conversation flow.
+You might want to postpone sending the proactive message or card until they have finished their conversation to not disrupt the conversation flow.

 The **If chat is active** field allows you to control the behavior:

 - **Send:** the bot will send the proactive message or card as normal.

 - **Don't send and succeed:** the bot won't send the proactive message or card when the recipient is in an active conversation.
-A status code **300** will be returned.
+Status code **300** will be returned.

 - **Don't send and fail:** the bot won't send the proactive message or card when the recipient is in an active conversation.
 The flow run will be marked as a failure.